-Aluminium windows frames can provide a long lasting option for New South Wales homes.
+Aluminium windows frames can provide a long-lasting option for New South Wales homes.
 There is often a mistaken assumption that aluminium window frames do not require maintenance, however.

+Yes, you can.
 Exposure to the elements will reduce the lifespan of aluminium windows frames if they are left untreated.
 The rate of corrosion is also significantly increased if your home is on or near the coast.
 Painting aluminium windows frames will add an extra layer of protection, as well as improving the aesthetics of your home.